KSFL-TV: Rapid Broadcasting ownership

+Forum ownership

 On November 23, 2022, it was reported that Fargo, North Dakota–based Forum Communications Company would purchase KWSD and sister station KCWS-LD from Jim Simpson, then-owner of KNBN and KWBH-LD in Rapid City, for $1.4 million; the sale was completed on February 21, 2023.
-Forum intends to create a third television news operation in the Sioux Falls market.
+Forum, which owned newspapers in the area and a commercial printing facility in Sioux Falls, intended to create a third television news operation in the Sioux Falls market.
+At the time, the station was airing YTA TV.

-On February 24, 2023, the station changed its call sign to KSFL-TV; several weeks later, it switched its affiliation to Ion Television and upgraded to high-definition operations for the first time since its departure from The CW.
-On January 1, 2024, KSFL dropped Ion and became an independent station; it switched back to Ion in June 2025.
+On February 24, 2023, the station changed its call sign to KSFL-TV; several weeks later, it switched its affiliation to Ion Television.
+It dropped Ion on January 1, 2024.
+At that time, Forum began broadcasting Forum News Network, its 9 p.m. newscast produced in Fargo, North Dakota, in Sioux Falls and streaming the program on its digital newspaper websites.
+The regional program covers Forum's newspaper, broadcast, and digital footprint.
+Later that year, Forum bought Simpson's remaining stations, including KNBN.

+On September 7, 2026, KSFL-TV began producing its own local 9 p.m. weeknight newscast from downtown Sioux Falls.

 Technical information

 Subchannels

+KSFL-TV is broadcast from a transmitter facility in Rowena, South Dakota.
 The station's signal is multiplexed: